-Assessment Domains Approximate Weightings Grades 4-5 Grades 6-8 Technical Accomplishment: the ability to manipulate the instrument, as appropriate to the repertoire, with respect to accuracy, fluency, articulation, intonation, breath control, fingering, tonal variety and/or consistency, dexterity, tempo, dynamics.
-65% 55% 40% Musicality: the ability to make sensitive and musical performance decisions, resulting in a sense of individual interpretative skill, so that the music is performed in a manner reflecting a degree of sensitivity and empathy, and an emerging musical personality; the ability to adapt to a variety of styles as may be required by the choice of repertoire.
-15% 20% 30% Musical Knowledge: an understanding of all aspects of the notation occurring in the repertoire; an understanding of the stylistic context of, and performance practice relating to, the repertoire.
-10% 12.5% 15% Communication: evidence of a perceptive understanding of how to engage the listener, and to communicate the musical substance of the repertoire, through the use of elements outlined in domains 1, 2 & 3.
-10 % 12.5% 15%
+Approximate Weightings Assessment Domains Grades Grades Grades 1-3 4-5 6-8 Technical Accomplishment : the ability to manipulate the instrument, as appropriate to the repertoire, with respect to accuracy, fluency, articulation, intonation, breath control, fingering, tonal variety and/or consistency, dexterity, tempo, dynamics.
+55% 45% 35% Musicality: the ability to make sensitive and musical performance decisions, resulting in a sense of individual interpretative and (where required) improvisational skill, so that the music is performed in a manner reflecting a degree of sensitivity and empathy, and an emerging musical personality; the ability to adapt to a variety of styles as may be required by the choice of repertoire.
+25% 30% 35 % Musical Knowledge: an understanding of all aspects of the notation occurring in the repertoire; an understanding of the stylistic context of, and performance practice relating to, the repertoire.
+10% 12.5 % 15% Communication: evidence of a perceptive understanding of how to engage the listener, and to communicate the musical substance of the repertoire, through the use of elements outlined in domains 1, 2 & 3.
+10% 12.5% 15%